Bleached hair is a statement.

 Breakage is a common problem when the hair has been over-bleached.
 It’s probably worth clarifying what I mean by over-bleaching.
 When bleached hair has regrowth and the roots start to show, apply bleach at the roots only.

 If you keep layering the bleach on top of already bleached hair you are over-bleaching the hair and there are two problems with this.

 Firstly, at best it will become excessively dry.
 Secondly, and at worst, it will start to break.

 Prevention is always better than cure so here’s how to avoid breakage of bleached hair

 - Always, get your hair done by a professional.
-You may save some money by bleaching your own hair but if it goes wrong and hair starts to break, it can be a long journey back to good hair.
+You may save some money by bleaching your own hair but, honestly, it’s so easy for it to go wrong.

 - Excessive heat can be too much for bleached hair.
-We are not saying you have to ditch the hairdryer, but the straighteners are a big no-no for bleached hair.
-The hair is already vulnerable so our best advice is to keep heated styling to a minimum.
+I’m not saying you have to ditch the hairdryer, but the straighteners are a big no-no for bleached hair.
+The hair is already vulnerable so my advice is to keep heated styling to a minimum.